neuripsInParis/neurips2025paris/index.md

 | 02:00 PM - 03:00 PM | Applications of Machine Learning and Statistics |

 ## Mentoring
-Participants to NeurIPS in Paris will have the possibility to participate in a mentoring session with senior researchers from academia and industry.
-The mentoring session will take place at Sorbonne University\'e from 5:30pm to 6:30pm on the 26th November.
+Participants to NeurIPS in Paris will have the possibility to take part in a mentoring session with senior researchers from academia and industry.
+The mentoring session will be at Sorbonne University\'e from 5:30pm to 6:30pm on the 26th November.
 Details will be announced soon.

 ## Sustainability ambitions